For some, it makes sense to ship your RV to Alaska.

 But figure $4,000 to put your RV on one of the big cargo-hauling vessels run by Tote Maritime, which can get your RV from Tacoma, WA to Anchorage, AK in about 66 hours.
 The southbound trip from Anchorage to Tacoma is about half that – $2,000.

-Those are the rates to ship your RV to Alaska for this summer (2020) only, by the way.
+NOTE: Those were the rates to ship your RV to Alaska for 2020.
+You'll need to call for 2021 pricing.

 I told you it was expensive to ship your RV to Alaska!